In this article, I am going to write about fiddle leaf fig care or Ficus lyrata care (Ficus pandurata is the correct botanical name).

 You should fertilize your Fiddle Leaf fig about every second week in spring and summer.
 Do not fertilize in winter and autumn.

-What soil is best for a Fiddle Leaf fig?
+What soil is best for a fiddle leaf fig?

 Fast draining well-aerated soil is best for your Fiddle Leaf fig. Use a loamy potting mix that is rich in organic matter.
-Loamy soil is a soil that is mostly composed of sand and a bit of clay.
+Loamy soil is soil that is mostly composed of sand and a bit of clay.

 How tall does a Fiddle Leaf fig grow?

 They grow rows to 6-ft at home.
-In nature fiddle Leaf fig can grow up to 40-50 feet tall.
+In nature fiddle leaf fig can grow up to 40-50 feet tall.

 What are the best care tips for a Fiddle Leaf fig?

-Why does my fiddle-leaf fig have brown spots?
+Why does my fiddle leaf fig have brown spots?

 Brown spots can occur from either under or overwatering.
 The most common cause is overwatering.
 Overwatering causes bacteria in the soil to form and this will lead the roots to rot.
 A contributing factor It said that is not well-draining.
 Water cannot drain from the soil and will prevent roots from getting sufficient oxygen.
 The brown spots on leaves can thus be an indicator of rotting roots.

-Why is my plant dropping leaves?
+Why is my fiddle leaf fig plant dropping leaves?

 They are usually dropping leaves when you are overwatering your plant.

-How much does a Fiddle Leaf Fig cost?
+How much does a fiddle leaf fig cost?

 It will cost you roughly $10 to $50.
-Where you live will be the biggest factor regarding how much you will need to pay for a Fiddle Leaf fig. On Amazon you can get a Fiddle Leaf fig for about $40.
+Where you live will be the biggest factor regarding how much you will need to pay for a Fiddle Leaf fig. On Amazon, you can get a Fiddle Leaf fig for about $40.

-Is it easy to keep a Fiddle Leaf Fig alive?
+Is it easy to keep a fiddle leaf fig alive?

-They certainly not the easiest houseplants to keep alive.
+They are certainly not the easiest houseplants to keep alive.
 The good news is, is that it is certainly possible.
 Make sure that you provide sufficient sunlight or artificial light to your plant and do not overwater or underwater your Fiddle Leaf fig. The soil needs to stay slightly damp but never soggy.